spellshift/realm/docs/_docs/user-guide/eldritch.md

 `file.tmp_file(name: str) -> str`

-The <b> file.temp</b> method returns the path of a new temporary file with the name provided as the argument.
+The <b> file.temp</b> method returns the path of a new temporary file with a random filename or the optional filename provided as an argument.

 ### file.template